 • You can avoid paying for mortgage insurance on a conventional loan by making at least a 20% down payment, or by taking out a piggyback loan.

-• In some cases, you can reduce the cost of mortgage insurance by improving your credit score or financial profile.
+• With conventional loans, you can reduce your mortgage insurance costs by improving your credit score or paying off debt.
+FHA loans don’t factor in these variables.

 Mortgage insurance will pay your lender a certain amount of money if you’re unable to repay your mortgage loan.
 This reduces financial risk for lenders, which allows them to offer mortgages with more relaxed requirements.